 Shopping in Cirencester with its fantastic variety of boutique shops is a lovely experience.
 The quaint courtyards, and many historic streets radiating from the town centre allow you to easily get lost for an afternoon.
 There are lots of yummy eateries and coffee shops too to try out.
 The Swan Yard, Old Post Office Development, Wool Market, Corn Hall, Stable Yard and Black Jack Street are a few places to aim for when shopping in town.

 All of the cabins kitchens are fully equipped with everything you should need for your holiday so there is no need to bring anything for the kitchen except food.
 We’ve tried to think of all of the things you should need and you’ll find everything from weighing scales to casserole dishes!
 In your kitchen you will also find Ecover washing up liquid, dishwasher tablets and a scourer too.
 Luxury linen and big fluffy towels are inclusive and there is no need to bring these.
-Don’t worry about packing board games or books as each cabin has a fun array of board games to enjoy and small libraries.
+Don’t worry about packing books as each cabin has a small library.